jamel725/Unity/README.md

 While building this game I learned and understood many important concepts in Unity including game objects UI collision and scripting
 This is just the beginning and I believe I have great potential to keep learning and developing even more complex and fun games in the future

+Note:
-Note: If you go to the settings menu you will see a question mark button Click it to get an explanation about what the game is about and how to play it
+If you go to the settings menu you will see a question mark button Click it to get an explanation about what the game is about and how to play it

+Also you will find a Score 150 button
+Clicking it will show you all the elements I added to the game As you score more points more elements will start falling from the top of the screen making the game harder and more exciting

 Enjoy playing